ESG

 • Strict adherence to and compliance with the regulatory requirements in force by all employees supported by clear guidelines that enable whistleblowing.

-• Participation by employees in the Group’s activities through share ownership arrangements that encourage employee retention and minimise turnover.
+• Participation by employees in the Group’s activities through share ownership arrangements that encourage employee retention and minimise turnover; and

 • Ensuring good practices and creating a workplace free of harassment and bullying and in which all individuals are treated with dignity and respect.